SantoriniDave.com

 The sheltered bus stop in Imerovigli village with plenty of bench seating inside.

-Map showing the Fira to Imerovigli route with a return through Firostefani
+Map of the bus route from Fira to Imerovigli and Firostefani Santorini.

 Another loop route, the bus leaves Fira and heads north to Imerovigli taking the inland route, stopping on request (you have to tell the driver) downhill from Firostefani village, about a 5-minute walk up to the village center.
 Only on the the way south back to Fira does the bus pass directly through Firostefani.